JoshDoody/joshdoody.github.io/_book_excerpts/negotiate/salary-negotiation-aggression-factor.md

 title: You aggression factor
 tagline: How aggressive should you be when you negotiate starting salary?
 excerpt: A simple way to determine how aggressive you should be when negotiating starting salary.
-last_modified_at: 2016-06-21
+last_modified_at: 2016-06-25
 chapter: negotiate
 section: 7
 ---

-Before we can calculate your counter, we need to determine how aggressive you can be.
+Before we can [calculate your counter offer]({{ site.baseurl }}/how-to-determine-your-counter-offer/), we need to determine how aggressive you can be.

-Remember those two "0—10" questions we looked at during the [preparation section]({{ site.baseurl }}/why-are-you-the-best-candidate/)?
+Remember those two "0—10" questions we looked at when you set your [minimum acceptable salary]({{ site.baseurl }}/minimum-acceptable-salary/)?
 We’re finally going to use them!

 We’re going to do some very light math here.
 Here’s the formula for your aggression factor: